Consonant gradation: Northern Sami

 Northern Sami has a system of three phonological lengths for consonants, and thus has extensive sets of alternations.
 Quantity 3 is represented as lengthening of the coda part of a geminate or cluster, which is absent in quantity 2.
 Quantity 1 consists of only an onset consonant, with the preceding syllable having no coda.
 In addition, most dialects of Northern Sami feature coda maximisation, which geminates the last member of a cluster in various environments (most commonly in two-consonant clusters of quantity 2, in which the first member is voiced).

 Most sonorants and fricatives are only subject to quantitative gradation, but nasals, stops, affricates and the glide /j/ are subject to both quantitative and qualitative changes.
 Some words alternate between three grades, though not all words do.
 Note that the following apostrophe marking the over-long grade is not used in the official orthography, although it is generally found in dictionaries.

 Some gradation triads include the following:

 Samoyedic languages

 Nganasan

 Nganasan, alone of the Samoyedic languages (or indeed any Uralic languages east of Finnic), shows systematic qualitative gradation of stops and fricatives.
 Gradation occurs in intervocalic position as well as in consonant clusters consisting of a nasal and a stop.
-Examples of Nganasan consonant gradation can be seen in the following table (the first form given is always the nominative singular, the latter the genitive singular):
+Note that /h/ and /ŋh/ descend from historical /p/ and /mp/, respectively.
+Examples of Nganasan consonant gradation can be seen in the table below.
+The first form given is always the nominative singular, the latter the genitive singular (which was marked in Proto-Samoyedic by the suffix *-n, resulting in a closed syllable).

 The original conditions of the Nganasan gradation can be shown to be identical to gradation in Finnic and Samic; that is, radical/syllabic gradation according to syllable closure, and suffixal/rhythmic gradation according to a syllable being of odd or even number, with rhythmic gradation particularly well-preserved.